West Gardiner, Maine

 West Gardiner is a town in Kennebec County, Maine, United States.
 The population was 3,671 at the 2020 census.
 West Gardiner is included in the Augusta, Maine micropolitan New England City and Town Area.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.07 sqmi, of which, 24.63 sqmi of it is land and 2.44 sqmi is water.
+The town includes shoreline on Pleasant Pond (Cobbossecontee Stream).